-- Remove with a slotted spoon to a bowl and cook the rest.
+- Remove with a slotted spoon to a bowl with a little butter and cook the rest.

-- Make the cheese sauce as follows: add butter to a large pan over medium heat.
+- Add butter to a large pan over medium heat.
 Once the butter is melted, sprinkle in your flour and mix to combine.
 Add the milk and mix until smooth.
 It should thicken and begin to bubble.
 Add yellow mustard and cheese, as well as half the salt, mix to combine.